theNestruo/msx-msxlib/doc/chapter1.md

 Binary files (i.e.: charset graphics, sprites, screen definitions, etc.) can be generated using MSX-specific tools (such as [nMSXtiles](https://github.com/pipagerardo/nMSXtiles), [MSX Tiles devtool](https://github.com/mvac7/MSXTILESdevtool), or [spriteSX devtool](https://github.com/mvac7/spriteSXdevtool)), or use a command line interface converter (such as [PCXTools](https://github.com/theNestruo/pcxtools) or [MSX Pixel Tools](https://github.com/reidrac/msx-pixel-tools)).
 Either way, you should end up having binary .chr and .clr files (for the charset definition) and .spr files (for sprite pattern definitions).

 For compressing data, you'll need a packer with a Z80 depacker implementation available.
-Currently, [Pletter 0.5c1](http://www.xl2s.tk/) and [ZX7](https://github.com/z88dk/z88dk/tree/master/src/zx7) are natively supported in MSXlib.
+Currently, [ZX0](https://github.com/einar-saukas/ZX0) (default and recommended), [ZX1](https://github.com/einar-saukas/ZX1), [ZX7](https://github.com/z88dk/z88dk/tree/master/src/zx7), and [Pletter 0.5c1](http://www.xl2s.tk/) are natively supported in MSXlib.

-The binary files of the examples have been created with PCXTools and [Tiled](http://www.mapeditor.org/), and packed with ZX7.
+The binary files of the examples have been created with PCXTools and [Tiled](http://www.mapeditor.org/), and packed with ZX0.

 To assemble a cartridge, you need to prepare the binary files, pack them, and then execute the assemble.
 To alleviate this workflow, MSXlib recommends using a `makefile`.
 You'll need `make`; it is most likely already installed in Linux and MacOS, but in Windows you may need to install [mingw-w64](http://mingw-w64.org/doku.php/download/mingw-builds) (or similar software) or use the Windows Subsystem for Linux (WSL).
 Alternatively, you can create a .bat/.sh script to do the job.